NandiniVerma994/Hands_on_ML/README.md

 means the dataset is divided into 3 equal folds which is Total elements/n_splits = 9/3 that is 3 In the first iteration, the first 3 elements are the test set, and the rest are the training set.
 In the second iteration, the next 3 elements are the test set, and the rest are the training set.
-In the third iteration, the last 3 elements are the test set, and the rest are the training set.
+In the third iteration, the last 3 elements are the test set, and the rest are the training set

 # KFold and StratifiedKFold